 The boot in a 5-seater VW Sharan is an advantage for loading more stuff into it.
-Reason being – when you fold down the middle row of seats (or back row, as there are no other rear seats further back in this one…), you’re left with a 14cm (5.5inch) drop from the flat bed of seats to the bottom of the boot.
+The reason being – when you fold down the middle row of seats (or back row, as there are no other rear seats further back in this one…), you’re left with a 14cm (5.5inch) drop from the flat bed of seats to the bottom of the boot.
 Great as you get quite a bit more space without the folded rear seats as you would in a 7-seater.
 But what if you want to sleep in it?
 Well, it’s actually an advantage too, for two reasons:

 - storage space for all your camping gear and food